zzzprojects/learn-orm/tutorials/codingseb-expression-evaluator/variables.md

 # Variables

-The **CodingSeb.ExpressionEvaluator** library provides the following standard constants which you can use directly in the expressions or script.
+The **CodingSeb.ExpressionEvaluator** library provides the following standard constants, which you can use directly in the expressions or script.

 | Constant         | Value                | Type            |
 | :----------------| :--------------------| :---------------|